 1917 (Bowie/Gabrels): included on the 'Thursday's Child' CD-single (Virgin 7243 8 96265 2 0) and reissued on the 2004 Limited 2CD Edition of hours...
 Also see 'Thrust'.

 1984 (Bowie): from Diamond Dogs.
 Released twice as single in the US (in 1974 on RCA PB 10026, b/w 'Queen Bitch' and in 1984 on RCA 13769, b/w 'TVC 15').
-Performed live only on the Diamond Dogs tour; included on David Live and Cracked Actor.
+Performed live only on the Diamond Dogs tour; included on David Live, Cracked Actor and I'm Only Dancing.
 Bowie's live performance on the Dick Cavett Show (02-11-74) is available on Dick Cavett: Rock Icons and the 2007 Special Edition of Young Americans.

 1984/Dodo (Bowie): this well-known outtake (a/o ChangesThreeDavidRobertJones) was eventually released on Sound + Vision II and the 30th Anniversary 2CD Edition of Diamond Dogs.
 The only live performance was recorded live-in-the-studio for the "1980 Floor Show".
 This was released on Dollars In Drag (Amazing Kornyfone TAKRL 1935) and its many re-releases; several alternate takes are available on The Midnight Special (Switch On!
 SO 2002-27-1).
 Also see 'Dodo'.

-Nite Flights (Engels): from Black Tie White Noise.
+Nite Flights (Engels): a Walker Brothers song covered on Black Tie White Noise.
 A unique 2'01" edit was included on the 'Jump They Say' promo cassette (Savage SADJ 50039-4).
 An untitled remix (by Moodswings) was released in advance of the album on a UK promo 12" (Arista HOME 1).
 In 2003, this mix was included as Moodswings Back To Basics Remix on the Limited Edition 2CD+DVD of Black Tie White Noise and the US reissue of Best Of Bowie.
 The 2003 4CD edition of Sound + Vision contains a previously unreleased Moodswings Back To Basics Remix Radio Edit.
-Played live on the Tonight Show (10-05-93; released on 1993 (BOW1993)) and the Outside tour.
+Played live on the Tonight Show (10-05-93; released on 1993 (BOW1993)) and the Outside tour (Ouvrez Le Chien).